Research

 I received a Ph.D in Communication from the University of California, San Diego in 2016.

-My earlier work on representation and American popular culture has appeared in the Historical Journal of Film, Radio, and Television and Film & History.
 Much of my published writing is available in preprint form on my Academia page.

 Professional Affiliations and Service